moeketsisegalo/Code_Reviewer_Test/Section_C/README.md

 ```
 cd Code_Reviewer_Test
 ```
-   Navigate to the Section_C directory
+   Then navigate to the Section_C directory
    ```
    cd Section_C
    ```